Electron scattering: Lorentz force

-in the relativistic case using Lorentz contraction where γ is:
+in the relativistic case including the Lorentz contraction where γ is:

-this equation of motion was first verified in 1897 in J. J. Thomson's experiment investigating cathode rays which confirmed, through bending of the rays in a magnetic field, that these rays were a stream of charged particles now known as electrons.
+this equation of motion was first verified in 1897 in J. J. Thomson's experiment investigating cathode rays, which confirmed, through bending of the rays in a magnetic field, that these rays were a stream of charged particles now known as electrons.

 Variations on this basic formula describe the magnetic force on a current-carrying wire (sometimes called Laplace force), the electromotive force in a wire loop moving through a magnetic field (an aspect of Faraday's law of induction), and the force on a particle which might be traveling near the speed of light (relativistic form of the Lorentz force).